Create a Killer Resume and Cover Letter

 Font & Type

 You don’t want to use any font or type that will make your resume look particularly unusual unless you are in advertising, marketing, or applying for another creative job.
-It’s essential that your resume makes a great first impression and using a resume font people can actually read will make it pleasurable to review your resume.
+It’s essential that your resume makes a great first impression, and using a resume font people can read will make it pleasurable to review your resume.

 Spacing & Margins